vane44/giraffeMaker/readme.md

     newThing.shout(); // "I might not be the thing you wanted."
 ```

-Did calling newThing.shout() have the same effect as you expected it to?
-If not lets step through what happens in this code:
+Did calling `newThing.shout()` have the same effect as you expected it to?
+If not let's step through what happens in this code:

 ##### the maker function
 - creates a new object
-- sets its .ownValue property to the value passed into the function
+- sets its `ownValue` property to the value passed into the function
-- sets a property which points to the shout variable in the global scope
+- sets a property which points to the `shout` variable in the global scope
 - finally, it returns this new object

-##### the shout function
+##### the `shout` function
-- logs the .ownValue property of theThingToBeMade
+- logs the `ownValue` property of the "ThingToBeMade"
-- the property refers to the .ownValue of the last object created
+- the property refers to the `ownValue` of the last object created

-At newthing.shout()'s calltime, the .ownValue property of the object theThingToBeMade belonged to thatOtherThing.
-So even though we called the function in the context of newThing, it referred to the property of something else.
+At `newthing.shout()`'s calltime, the `ownValue` property of the object "theThingToBeMade" belonged to "thatOtherThing".
+So even though we called the function in the context of `newThing`, it referred to the property of something else.
 We need some mechanic which allows us to refer to the correct instance of the class, and the keyword `this` will be that mechanic.

 #### How does the keyword `this` work?

-When asking about how the keyword `this` works you will usually find one of two answers.
+When asking about how the keyword `this` works you will usually find one of two answers:

 1. It refers to what is to the left of the dot at calltime.
 2. It's magical.